Kasakela chimpanzee community: Flo

-Flo was a high-ranking female who had at least five known offspring, three sons (Faben, Figan and Flint) and two daughters (Fifi and Flame).
+From the time Dr. Jane Goodall first observed her, Flo appeared to be the highest-ranking female in the whole Kasekela chimp community, who, although portrayed as an affectionate, playful and tolerant individual when interacting with her offspring, did not hesitate to aggressively dominate other females.
+She was a successful mother and fierce defender of her offspring, all of whom grew up with self-confidence because of her dominant status.
+Fifi, raised by her confident mother Flo, grew to be a popular female in Gombe, not only because of her high-ranking family but also from her close ties with the adult males.
+She inherited her mother's superior status and because her older brothers Faben and Figan were among the top big males, she grew up with enormous confidence.
+Flo had at least five known offspring, three sons (Faben, Figan and Flint) and two daughters (Fifi and Flame).
 Flo was 28 years old when she gave birth to Faben.
-Most female chimpanzees have their first infant when 12–14 years of age, so it is possible that Flo had at least one infant prior to Faben and that infant either died or, if it was a female, would have transferred to one of the other communities prior to Goodall's arrival to Gombe.
+Most female chimpanzees have their first infant when 12–14 years of age, so it is possible that Flo had at least one infant prior to Faben that either died or, if it was a female, would have transferred to one of the other communities prior to Goodall's arrival to Gombe in 1960.
 When Flo died in 1972, she was given an obituary in Britain's Sunday Times.
+Flo's descendants make up a third of the Kasekela chimpanzee community, with individuals that have risen to power over the years.
+Her daughter Fifi reigned supreme after her and produced more offspring than any other female in Gombe history until 2004.
+Her grandsons, Freud, Frodo and Ferdinand were alpha males in the community, which as of 2025, is headed by her great grandson, Fudge.

 Faben

-Faben (c.1947 – 1975) was Flo's oldest son and oldest known offspring.
+Faben (c.1947 – 1975) was Flo's oldest known offspring.
 He was a powerful male, but lost the use of one arm in a polio epidemic that ravaged the community in 1966.
 Despite his disability, he learned to create spectacular bipedal charging displays, which allowed him to regain a high rank within the community.
-His support was critical to Humphrey's ascension to alpha male rank in 1969, and then his brother Figan's ascension to alpha male in 1972.
+His support was critical to Humphrey's ascension to alpha male rank in 1969, and to his brother Figan's ascension to alpha male in 1972.
 Faben also participated in the conflicts with the rival Kahama community (which was formed by former Kasekela members) that occurred between 1973 and 1975, and was a leader in the killing of several Kahama males, including former Kasekela alpha male Goliath.
-Faben himself died in 1975, possibly as a result of the conflicts with the Kahama community.
-Following Faben's death, Figan had difficulty maintaining his alpha male position for several months.
+Faben himself died in 1975, possibly as a result of further conflicts with the Kahama community.
+Following Faben's death, Figan had difficulty maintaining his alpha male position for several months and eventually lost his alpha status to Goblin.